RyanShort13110/WordPress-University/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

 A functional, custom-built WordPress theme meant to be reusable across a wide variety of situations.
 Currently optimized specifically for universities.
+Still a work in progress; I'll be making occasional updtaes here and there.

 ### Built With